Contraversum/ContraBot/documentation/Bot.md

 After the bot has iterated through all the questions, it sends a final message.
 It then compares the vector of the new user to the vectors of previous users using the dot product.
 The algorithm identifies a user whose dot product result is closest to 0.

 The bot then sends a message informing the new user of their closest match.
+At last the user will get the 'verified' role on the sever so that he can interact.